making-data-science-count/open-science-in-ed-survey/README.md

 - Identify aspects of open science that are most- and least-practiced (and reasons one)
 - Have initial data to compare efforts to support open science practices over time
+- Despite interest in and notions about the progress of open science in education, no empirical data is available

 ## Construct - open science practices